 DxO’s recent 4.0 update features improvements in color management, user interface, and camera support.
 But the biggest change users should look forward to is added M1 computer support.

 According to some reports, DxO users can expect performance speeds three to five times faster than before.
 That means slower wait times on sourcing large files and a significantly speedier workflow.
-DxO already has a lot of useful features to offer, and this upgrade only makes it more appealing.
+DxO already has many useful features to offer, and this upgrade only makes it more appealing.

 While Exposure doesn’t have quite the following that some rivals boast, they’re ahead of the game on M1 conversion.
 Already, there are some notable performance differences reported by the development team.